tapsellorg/TapsellDocument/src/jekyll/docs/mediation/android/android-en.md

 #### Show The Loaded Rewarded Ad

-Once the interstitial ad is successfully loaded, the next step is to show the ad.
+Once the rewarded ad is successfully loaded, the next step is to show the ad.
 To do so simply call the `showRewardedVideoAd()` static method in Tapsell class passing the `adId` received in `onSuccess` method of the `RequestResultListener`.